 Marlborough Medical Center

 At the Middlesex Hospital Marlborough Medical Center, our team of physicians, nurses and staff dedicate themselves to providing the best care and service possible.
-We are proud to have received the prestigious Press Ganey Summit Award for seven consecutive years of over 95% patient satisfaction—the only emergency department in the United States to be recognized for this achievement.
+We are proud to have received the prestigious Press Ganey Summit Award for nine consecutive years of over 95% patient satisfaction—the only emergency department in the United States to be recognized for this achievement.

 Recently, we’ve taken our commitment to patient satisfaction to a whole new level with our innovative new SmartER program.
 Using SmartER, you can now schedule an Emergency Room appointment in advance—so you’ll spend less time in our waiting room and more time in the comfort of your home.